 Military pensions, or military retirement, is a complex and tedious part of a Texas divorce.
-Generally, dividing retirement plans in divorces can be complex legal and financial undertakings; but military pensions carry unique functions that affect how they fit into a divorce in Dallas and Fort Worth.
+Generally, dividing retirement plans in divorces can be complex legal and financial undertakings; but military pensions carry unique functions that affect how they fit into a divorce in Texas.
 What works in one divorce may not be remotely close to the right course of action in the next.
 The flexibility of military retirement can be extremely useful to both parties in a Texas divorce.
 It allows the parties to craft a unique division that works in the overall property division.
 (Private employer plans, governed by ERISA, are typically very rigid in the permitted division formulas.)

 The flexibility is a double edged sword because the nuances to successfully dividing the military retirement plan can result in a property division unintended by the parties or unenforceable in the manner expected.
 Often these unintended consequences are incurable by Texas family courts because too much time passed between the date of divorce and the date pension payments begin.